sehunkeem/quant-strat-live-performance/README.md

 This repository demonstrates a live market-neutral quantitative portfolio management strategy I have been running in the cryptocurrency market since January 31, 2025.
 Performance metrics and plots are automatically updated on a daily basis.

+## Interactive Dashboard

+You can explore interactive performance metrics and visualizations on the [Quant Strategy Dashboard](https://quant-strat-live-performance-daqdrmca2knbflylgh7vxh.streamlit.app/).

 ---

 ## Daily Metrics